Intermediate Screen Acting

 Years 2 & 3: 2.5 hrs per week

 Year 1: $400 per term

 Year 2 & 3: $450 per term

 HOW TO ENROL: New students wishing to apply for this course are asked to attend a one-on-one placement workshop with Filmbites’ Head Acting Coach.
 Please click below for details.

 Sat 1:30pm to 3:30pm (Y1)

 YEAR 1 (Scenes from a Movie)

 Semester 1: Introduces script skills and character arcs.
 Students learn to read and understand scripts, learn lines and meaning, develop natural lines and meaning, develop natural line delivery and bring characters to life from the page.
 Introduces monologues to expand character development.
 Students apply improvisation as a tool to explore and expand character and scene.
 Students apply choices and changes by working with redirection.

 Semester 2: Actors practice scene work and character development with a number of scrips.
 Introduces archetypes and character research.
 Actors use their research skills and character understanding to identify characters and scenes from films and/or TV they want to work on.
 Showcase scenes are chosen for actors based on their research and Term 4 is production term, where the actors work on and film showcase scenes.
 These are screened at Filmbites’ Premiere Night the following March on the big screen and can be included in a showreel.

-LEVEL 2 (Scene Study & Physicality)
+YEAR 2 (Scene Study & Physicality)